austineinstein/blog/README.md

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/import/project?template=https://github.com/austineinstein/blog)
 ```

-Replace `austineinstein` with your GitHub username and `project-showcase` with the name of your repository once you've forked this repo.
+Replace `austineinstein` with your GitHub username and `project-showcase` with the name of your repository if you've forked this repo.

 ### Customizing the README.md